 2. Common Format: If you are applying for one of the following courses, you will take a common format written assessment at interview in Cambridge instead of the standard pre-interview test.
 Further details will be provided to those invited for interview.

 Anglo-Saxon, Norse, and Celtic, Asian and Middle Eastern Studies, Economics, Engineering (including Chemical Engineering via Engineering), English, Geography, History, History and Modern Languages, History and Politics, Human, Social, and Political Sciences, Natural Sciences (including Chemical Engineering via Natural Sciences), Psychological and Behavioural Sciences, Theology, Religion, and Philosophy of Religion.

 B. Interviews Overseas.

-If you are a mature student applying for interview overseas, you must take any required pre-interview assessment on 2 November 2016.
+If you are a mature student applying for interview overseas, you must take any required pre-interview assessment; the information about arrangements and dates are available on the overseas interviews page.
 (Please note that applicants must be registered in advance for pre-interview assessments.)

 The dates for interview periods are listed on the first page of the Undergraduate admission section.

 You are expected to travel to Cambridge for the interview date you are offered, and will only be offered an alternative date or a video-conference interview under exceptional circumstances.